AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package.md

 ...
 ```

-In this case, the following generic main file will work: [^scenarioa-main]
+In this case, the following generic main file will work, with `scenario` set to `"A"`.

-[^scenarioa-main]: See the LDI Replication Lab's setup [here](https://github.com/AEADataEditor/replication-template/blob/master/template-config.do#L71).

 ```stata
 local scenario "A"          // Scenario A: main is in code directory